Scale free chaos in the confined Vicsek flocking model: Phase transitions within regions of chaos

 Here $k$, $r_{ij}(t_0,t)$, $\mathbf{V}$, $\delta\mathbf{v}_i=\mathbf{v}_i-\mathbf{V}$, $\delta\hat{\mathbf{v}}_i=\delta\mathbf{v}_i/\sqrt{\frac{1}{N}\sum_j|\delta\mathbf{v}_j|^2}$ are the wavenumber, the distance between particles $i$ and $j$ at different times (particle positions are calculated in the center of mass reference frame), the center of mass velocity, the relative velocity, and the dimensionless velocity fluctuation of the $i$th particle, respectively.
 The brackets in \eqref{eq3} indicate an average over the earlier time $t_0$ and an ensemble average over random initial conditions \cite{cav17}.
 See Appendix \ref{ap:c} for details.

-For natural swarms and their numerical simulations, conservation of the number of particles requires adapting the statistical mechanics definitions of correlation functions, correlation length and susceptibility \cite{hua87,ami05}, as discussed in Ref.~\onlinecite{cav18}.
+For natural swarms and their numerical simulations, conservation of the number of particles requires adapting the statistical mechanics definitions of equilibrium correlation functions, correlation length and susceptibility, \cite{hua87,ami05}; see Ref.~\onlinecite{cav18}.
 The equilibrium static connected correlation function (SCCF) $\hat{C}(k,0)$ reaches a maximum at $k=0$, which is the susceptibility \cite{ami05}.
-However, Eq.~\eqref{eq3} yields $\hat{C}(0,0)=0$ and, for finite $N$ and near a phase transition, $\hat{C}(k,0)$ reaches a maximum at a critical wavenumber $k_c$.
-This maximum is the susceptibility $\chi$, which tends to infinity as $N\to\infty$ at the critical confinement.\cite{cav18} The FSS hypothesis implies that $k_c\xi$ ($\xi$ is the correlation length) is a number of order 1 and a possible choice is $\xi=1/k_c$.\cite{cav18} How do we obtain the critical confinement $\beta_c(N,\eta)$?
+However, Eq.~\eqref{eq3} yields $\hat{C}(0,0)=0$.
+For finite $N$ and near a phase transition, $\hat{C}(k,0)$ reaches a maximum at a critical wavenumber $k_c>0$.
+This maximum is the susceptibility $\chi$, which tends to infinity as $N\to\infty$ at the critical point \cite{cav18}.
+The FSS hypothesis implies that $k_c\xi$ ($\xi$ is the correlation length) is a number of order 1 and a possible choice is $\xi=1/k_c$ \cite{cav18}.

+How do we obtain the critical confinement $\beta_c(N,\eta)$?
 From the theory of equilibrium phase transitions, we would expect: (i) the maximum and the inflection point of the SCCF versus $\beta$ tend to infinity as $N\to\infty$ for fixed alignment noise; (ii) the correlation (relaxation) time of the DCCF at wavenumber $k_c$ tends to infinity as $N\to\infty$ (critical slowing down).
 See two solvable examples illustrating the relation between susceptibility and correlation time in Appendix \ref{ap:d}.
-We will use these criteria to identify lines of phase transitions in the chaotic phases of the confined VM.
+We will use criteria (i) and (ii) to identify lines of transitions in the chaotic phases of the confined VM.
 As $N\to\infty$, these lines all go to $\beta=0$ at the same rate, thereby characterizing a unique scale-free-chaos phase transition at $N=\infty$.
 By an abuse of notation, we also denote $\beta_c(N,\eta)$ and the other critical lines (see below) at finite $N$ as ``lines of phase transitions''.